-^{274.} Kerr, supra note 256, at 609.
+275. Roche, supra note 262, at 218.

-to the insured's physical health.275 Conversely, in Egert v.
-Connecticut General Life Insurance Co., the Seventh Circuit held that an insurance company could not make a medical necessity argument when the company's internal memoranda used language referring to infertility as an illness for which treatments should be covered.276 The court, however, did not address the insurer's main argument that procedures circumventing an underlying physical problem instead of permanently correcting it should not be considered medically necessary.277 Resolution of this question is central to determining whether infertility procedures "such as IVF, GIFT, or ZIFT" could ever be considered "medically necessary."278
+courts have agreed, that infertility treatments are elective procedures not necessary to "preserve" a patient's health.
+Further, they assert that because the patient's infertility is not reversed or cured by ARTs, they cannot be "medically necessary."
+For example, in Kinzie v.
+Physician's Liability Insurance Co., an Oklahoma court of appeals upheld an insurer's denial of coverage for an IVF treatment, noting that an infertility treatment was not "medically necessary" to the insured's physical health.
+Conversely, in Egert v.
+Connecticut General Life Insurance Co., the Seventh Circuit held that an insurance company could not make a medical necessity argument when the company's internal memoranda used language referring to infertility as an illness for which treatments should be covered.
+The court, however, did not address the insurer's main argument that procedures circumventing an underlying physical problem instead of permanently correcting it should not be considered medically necessary.
+Resolution of this question is central to determining whether infertility procedures "such as IVF, GIFT, or ZIFT" could ever be considered "medically necessary."

-Finally, insurers may argue that ART procedures are "experimental" and, therefore, should be excluded from coverage.279 Insurance companies claim that infertility treatments are experimental because they have success rates of less than 50%.280 The Seventh Circuit addressed this argument in Reilly v.
-Blue Cross & Blue Shield United of Wisconsin.281 In Reilly, the insurance company's internal advisory committee determined that IVF was an experimental procedure.282 The court was concerned with the inherent conflict of interest in allowing a plan administrator to interpret the plan in order to avoid its fiduciary duties to the plaintiffs.283 Consequently, the court found "[n]ot only may the decision to grant or deny coverage based solely on a success ratio per se be arbitrary and capricious, but the particular ratio selected, in this case, for IVF, may well be arbitrary and capricious."284 The scope of this decision is limited, however, as it is uncertain how the case would have resulted had an "independent third party" determined that IVF was an experimental treatment.285
+Finally, insurers may argue that ART procedures are "experimental" and, therefore, should be excluded from coverage.
+Insurance companies claim that infertility treatments are experimental because they have success rates of less than 50%.
+The Seventh Circuit addressed this argument in Reilly v.
+Blue Cross & Blue Shield United of Wisconsin.
+In Reilly, the insurance company's internal advisory committee determined that IVF was an experimental procedure.
+The court was concerned with the inherent conflict of interest in allowing a plan administrator to interpret the plan in order to avoid its fiduciary duties to the plain-tiffs.
+Consequently, the court found "[n]ot only may the decision to grant or deny coverage based solely on a success ratio per se be arbitrary and capricious, but the particular ratio selected, in this case, for IVF, may well be arbitrary and capricious."
+The scope of this decision is limited, however, as it is uncertain how the case would have resulted had an "independent third party" determined